vaminator/vamtb/README.md

   statsvar      Get stats on all vars.
 ```
 ## Database
-The dbs subcommand will generate a sqlite file that you can browse.
+The dbscan subcommand will generate a sqlite file that you can browse.
 You will find tables for your vars and files and you can access that with any compatible tool like [sqlitebrowser](https://sqlitebrowser.org/).

 ## Graphs
 For graph subcommand to work, you will need dot from [graphviz](https://www.graphviz.org/download/) installed in c:\Graphviz\bin\dot.exe